Why Not To Have A Vasectomy

 4. PTSD patients: A previous bad health experience has caused post traumatic stress (PTSD): This also increases the risk of post-vasectomy problems.

-5. Scatty, disorganised patients & bad listeners: Some patients are scatty and generally disorganised, they cannot listen to others, they fail to read information, absorb information we are forwarding or balance information with their own (mis)conceptions or beliefs.
+5. Disorganised patients & bad listeners: Some patients generally disorganised, they cannot listen to others, they fail to read information, absorb information we are forwarding or balance information with their own (mis)conceptions or beliefs.
 This failure leads in turn to anxiety as they remain uninformed.
 Sometimes they rather research google, again because of mistrust of “official” information.

 6. Official mental health conditions: Depression and Personality Disorders can negatively affect outcomes and patient satisfaction.